BayrexR/BowlCenter/README.md

 <h1>Flask App Deployment</h1>
 ---------------------
+1) Prepare your Flask App for Heroku
+2) Create a Heroku Account
+3) Install Heroku CLI and Deploy your APP
+4) Notes

-Prepare your Flask App for Heroku deployment
+Prepare your Flask App for Heroku
 ----------
    Heroku needs a few more things than what we have on our locally hosted Flask apps to run.
 More specifically, we add a webserver dependency, create a requirements.txt file, and add a Procfile.